 There’s plenty to look forward to during the holidays: going to parties, seeing the family, and of course, indulging in the sweets and treats that are only served around this time of year.
-Unfortunately, that last activity could easily lead to trouble for your teeth and gums, but luckily, a dentist in Tracy has 6 tips that will help you avoid a dental emergency this holiday season.
+Unfortunately, that last activity could easily lead to trouble for your teeth and gums, but luckily, a dentist in Tracy has 6 tips that will help you avoid a dental emergency near you in Tracy, CA this holiday season.

 There’s no need to avoid sugary treats like cookies and fudge altogether but snacking on them throughout the day only makes cavities and gum disease more likely.
 Be careful of how often you’re consuming these foods.
 The best time to enjoy sweets and sugar is at mealtime, when there’s more saliva in your mouth.
 (Saliva can wash away bits of food and neutralizes the acid that oral bacteria produce when they feed on sugar.),p>

 Caramel, taffy and other treats that stick to the teeth encourage tooth decay, and they could yank out or damage fillings as well as other types of dental work.
 You should only be eating such sweets sparingly; again, it’s better to enjoy them during meals to keep the damage to a minimum.

 It’s common to try and save time by opening nuts, bottles or packages with your mouth, but this could easily lead to disaster.
 Tooth enamel is the strongest substance in your body, but it can still be cracked or broken if you bite down on something hard.
 Take the time to fetch the right tool for the job instead.